Polish, Perfection, and Pizzazz: Elevate Your Corvette’s Appearance with These Car Detailing Tips!

-One way to help remove bugs and tar on your car is to apply a thin layer of WD-40 on the outside of the car.
+If you are using the WD-40 to help remove bugs and tar on your car, just apply a thin layer of WD-40 on the outside of the car.
 The slippery substance will help loosen the insects, tar, and sap and make the whole process a lot easier.
 The solution can be applied to the car’s body with a cloth or sprayed with a spray can.
 Let it sit for about 10 minutes.
 After it is soaked in, then carefully and gently use a clean, soft towel to clean away the bugs.
-Don’t scrub too hard or you might damage the paint job.
+Don’t scrub too hard, or you might damage the paint job.

 You should never use rough material such as steel wool to remove bugs from your car – this will scratch the paint.
 I know what you are thinking.
-Who would do that, but if you spend much time on the internet, you would be surprised what people have tried.
+Who would do that?
+If you spend a lot of time on the internet, you would be surprised what people have tried.

 So here’s the trick – if you catch the bugs before they’re completely dry, they will come off easily.
 However, if the bugs left behind have already dried on your paint, you may need to repeat this step more than once.